Risingson/eveeyedocs/docs/ui/settings.md

 #### Extended Map Layout
 This will extend maps with routes via different regions connecting back to the current map.
 This gets rendered via an arc with describing text on it.
 Additionally this will display how many systems are connected to a system of another region.
-#### Mono Background
+#### Show Unknown Connections
-Will disable displaying background graphics and replace with a near-black blue or white background.
+When pasting cosmic signatures containing an unknown wormhole a connection to that unknown system will get created.
+Using this option you can turn off t

 ## Track
 #### Autostart Location Tracking
 If you got a character [authenticated](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation) this will instantly display your location on the map at app start.
-#### Use animated Location Marker
+#### Use Animated Location Marker

 #### Center on Current System
 This will tween the system your character is currently in to the center of the screen.